Nicholasville, Kentucky

-Nicholasville is a home rule city in and the county seat of Jessamine County, Kentucky.
-The population was 31,490 during the 2020 U.S. census, making Nicholasville the 10th-largest settlement in the state.
+Nicholasville is a city in and the county seat of Jessamine County, Kentucky, United States.
+The population was 31,490 at the 2020 census, making Nicholasville the tenth-most populous city in Kentucky.
+Nicholasville is a home rule-class city under Kentucky law.

 Since the late 20th century, Nicholasville has undergone rapid growth; the population increased 440.23% between 1970 and 2020.
-The city serves as both a residential area for Lexington-area commuters and as an employment and shopping center for central Kentucky.
+Part of the Lexington–Fayette metropolitan area, the city serves as both a commuter town to Lexington and as an employment and shopping center in central Kentucky.

 History

 Nicholasville was founded by European Americans in 1798, after the American Revolutionary War, and incorporated in 1837.
 The town was named in honor of Colonel George Nicholas, a father of the Kentucky Constitution in 1792.

 The Young House in Nicholasville is listed on the National Register of Historic Places.

 The city has grown rapidly since the late 20th century and is working to accommodate new highways and transportation needs.
 Many residents commute to Lexington for work.
 Others are part of building Nicholasville as a center of retail services for the county.